lionelchg/PKLotDetection/README.md

 # PKLotDetection repository

 This is a repository for classifying parking lot images as empty or occupied.
+The associated technical report can be found at `latex/report.pdf`.

 ## Overview of the repository